NegatioN/BattleRiteStats/_characters/jade.md

   - damage: '7.0'
     disable: '1.2'
     energy: '4.0'
-    num: 189
+    num: 180
     protection: '1.2'
     skills:
     - color: red
-      description: Stealth resets the cooldown of Snipe.
-Also increases duration of invisibility by 0.3.
+      description: Stealth reduces the cooldown of Snipe by 4.
+Also increases duration of invisibility by 0.3.\n
       icon: c5da66a86ca45a1449a49d55cc92d1fc
       name: Ambush
       type: offense